-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The Department has determined that the previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.

-Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH and E. coli, in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.